MattYu/django-docker-nginx-postgres-letsEncrypt-jobBoard/README.md

   4) Enter the following command `docker-compose up --build`

   All other step are identical.
+Note: don't run test volumes on the same machine as prod volumes; they share the same volume names.

 Turning on and off